Michael McDonald (fighter): Bellator MMA

 On March 16, 2017, McDonald announced that he was parting ways with the UFC due to their dealing with him "very dishonestly and disrespectfully."
 On March 24, 2017, McDonald announced he signed a deal with Bellator MMA.

 McDonald made his promotional debut on December 15, 2017, at Bellator 191 against Peter Ligier.
 He won the fight by unanimous decision.
+McDonald broke his hand in the third round, resulting in his fourth hand surgery.

 McDonald next faced former Bellator Bantamweight Champion Eduardo Dantas on July 13, 2018, at Bellator 202.
 He won the fight via knockout in the first round.
-McDonald suffered a broken hand in the bout, leaving McDonald questioning whether his career would continue.
+McDonald suffered another badly broken hand in the bout, leaving McDonald questioning whether his career could continue.
+The metacarpal bone in his left hand was shattered and crushed resulting in McDonald's fifth hand surgery.
+McDonald described the recovery from this surgery as "the worst pain of his life".

 McDonald announced his retirement from professional MMA competition on September 27, 2018.

+McDonald is now the owner and operator of Mayday's Custom Woodworks.
+McDonald started learning woodworking at the age of fourteen and launched his business in 2012 as supplemental income to his fighting career.